 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Tokyo, and many of them are cheaper than your average hotel.
 Click here to get $40 off your next booking with Airbnb.

-Below are some popular day trip tours from Tokyo that you might enjoy doing.
+Below are some popular tours in Tokyo that you might enjoy doing.

-- Kamakura and Tokyo Bay Day Trip from Tokyo
+- Kamakura & Tokyo Bay Full-Day Bus Tour from Tokyo